-Knapsack in hand, I scampered off, rounded the corner, and plastered myself quickly against the stone wall.
+Knapsack in hand, I scampered off, rounded the corner, and plastered myself quickly against the nearest stone wall.
 At an agonizingly slow rate, I inched towards the open door of Filch’s office, careful to not make even the slightest sound.

-Whoops.
+Well.
 Hope it didn't lock.

 Scowling in the chilly air, I looked up to see Mrs. Norris sauntering on a ledge that jutted out of the castle wall about two meters above my head.
 She—it—whatever was staring down at me with a smug expression on her furry face as she paced from left to right, tail swaying with a nonchalant, ‘bitches-can’t-touch-this’ air.
 Stupid cat.